dvlab-research/Stratified-Transformer/README.md

 ## Datasets Preparation

 ### S3DIS
 Please refer to https://github.com/yanx27/Pointnet_Pointnet2_pytorch for S3DIS preprocessing.
-Then change the 'data_root' entry in the .yaml configuration file to your data path.
+Then change the `data_root` entry in the .yaml configuration file to your data path.

 ### ScanNetv2
 Please refer to https://github.com/dvlab-research/PointGroup for the ScanNetv2 preprocessing.
-Then change the 'data_root' entry in the .yaml configuration file accordingly.
+Then change the `data_root` entry in the .yaml configuration file accordingly.

 ## Training
 Run the following commands for training.